-Authorize the issuance of Pros Allows applicant's development to proceed in a manner which is deemed consistent with the OCP development permit guidelines. Α Development Permit 23-08 Cons Unknown at this time Implications Approval will allow the application to proceed.
-Pros Unknown at this time Provide Cons Unknown at this time В alternative direction Implications Unknown at this time Suggested Motion THAT Council, with regard to Development Permit 23-08, (provide alternative direction here) Reject the application Pros Unknown at this time Cons Does not allow applicant's development to proceed.
-Implications The application would not proceed. С Additional staff time will be required to follow up with applicant and consultants. • If rejecting the application, Council should state which DPA guidelines are not being adequately met buy the current proposal.
-Suggested Motion THAT Council reject the application for Development Permit 23-08 [noting which specific DP guidelines are not being adequately met].
+Authorize the issuance of Pros Allows applicant's development to proceed in a manner which is deemed consistent with the OCP development permit guidelines.
+A Development Permit 23-08 Cons Unknown at this time Implications Approval will allow the application to proceed.
+Pros Unknown at this time Provide Cons Unknown at this time В alternative direction Implications Unknown at this time Suggested THAT Council, with regard to Development Permit 23-08, (provide alternative Motion direction here) Pros Unknown at this time Cons • Does not allow applicant's development to proceed.
+Implications The application would not proceed. С Reject the • Additional staff time will be required to follow up with applicant and 0 application consultants. • If rejecting the application, Council should state which DPA guidelines are not being adequately met buy the current proposal.
+Suggested THAT Council reject the application for Development Permit 23-08 [noting Motion which specific DP guidelines are not being adequately met].